cbop-dev/MyTags/README.md

 UPDATE:
 ------
-Version 0.1.1, is now released.
-It includes several python library (mytags.MyTagsUtils) functions, some of which are now integrated into Nemo's file-options dropdown via right-click ("Add Tags", "Delete Tags", "Replace Tags", "Erase Tags").
+Version 0.2 is now released.
+It includes implementations of all of the major python library (mytags.MyTagsUtils) functions, including several basic file operations (copy, rename, move, delete) that take sidecar files into account.
+The Nemo extension currently only includes basic tagging options ("Add Tags", "Delete Tags", "Replace Tags", "Erase Tags"), but none (yet) of the file operations.

 Requirements: